tditlu/amigeconv/README.md

 Available options are:

 	-i, --interleaved                                Data in output file is stored in interleaved format.

-	-d, --depth [1-8]                  Number of bitplanes to be saved in output file, only valid for
+	-d, --depth [1-8]                                Number of bitplanes saved in the output file, only valid
-	                                   bitplanes & sprites format.
+	                                                 for bitplanes & sprites.

+	-c, --colors [1-256]                             Number of colors saved in the output file, only valid
+	                                                 for palette.

-	-f, --format [bitplanes|chunky]    Desired output file format.
+	-f, --format [bitplanes|chunky|palette]          Desired output file format, palette only supports pal8
+                                                     at the moment.

 Example:

 	amigeconv -f bitplanes -d 8 font.png font.raw
+	amigeconv -f chunky font.png font.chk
+	amigeconv -f palette font.png font.pal8

 ## Planned features
 * Sprites